SmartyVan/MaxxAir-Fan-ESPHome/README.md

 ### Install Auto Fan Blueprint

-To install the Smarty Van Auto Fan Blueprint, navigate to your [Blueprints](https://my.home-assistant.io/redirect/blueprints/) and click the "Import Blueprint" button.
+To install the Smarty Van Auto Fan Blueprint, navigate to your Home Assistant [Blueprints](https://my.home-assistant.io/redirect/blueprints/) and click the "Import Blueprint" button.
 Paste the [link to the bluprint](https://github.com/SmartyVan/MaxxAir-Fan-ESPHome/blob/main/smarty_van_autofan.yaml) in this repo.

 # Hardware